-As disclosed in note 18 to the consolidated financial statements, the Group has inventories of HK\$18,330,000 as at 31 December 2020.
-Net Realisable Value ("NRV") represents the latest selling prices for inventories less all estimated costs to completion and costs necessary to make the sale.
+As disclosed in note 17 to the consolidated financial statements, the Group has inventories of HK\$14,916,000 as at 31 December 2022.
+Net realisable value ("NRV") represents the latest selling prices for inventories less the estimated costs to completion and the estimated costs necessary to make the sale.
 The management carried out a review of carrying value of the inventories at the end of the reporting period.
 There is a significant degree of judgement by the management in determining the NRV of the inventories.